With so much craziness in 2020, how will the year's most chaotic sales weekend change with the times?

 As for the imagery, these emails are known to focus on the product or discount that’s being promoted.
 You’ll often see the discount percentage in a huge font, so it’s the first thing a reader sees.
 Make your offer the center of attention and pick images that let your deal shine!

 Apart from the colors, you also want to pay attention to the layout itself.
-If you’re not sure how to get started, you can visit our e-commerce template gallery for inspiration or pick one of the pre-built e-commerce templates when creating a new campaign in MailerLite.
+If you’re not sure how to get started, you can visit our gallery of newsletter design examples for inspiration or pick one of the pre-built e-commerce templates when creating a new campaign in MailerLite.

-Recipients love to receive interactive emails.
+Subscribers love to receive interactive content in their emails.
 Flashy imagery and subtle movements have proven to draw the eye’s attention, which you can use to your advantage.
-For your next Cyber Monday email or Black Friday campaign, try to see what elements in your newsletter can be highlighted.
+For your next Cyber Monday campaign or Black Friday email, try to see what elements in your newsletter can be highlighted.
 Maybe a certain product, a discount percentage or the CTA?
 By turning an image into a GIF you can increase clicks and improve email engagement.

 Countdowns can be used for your pop-up, landing page and emails.
 They do a great job of expressing urgency.

 MailerLite customers can easily drag & drop a countdown timer block in their email.
 Then, all you need to do is set the day and time and the timer will automatically start counting down.
 We love countdown timers because they make your email interactive and add urgency to your offer.
-Click here to read more benefits and ways to embed a countdown timer in your Black Friday or Cyber Monday newsletter.
+Check out this article to learn fun ways to use an email countdown timer in your Black Friday email or Cyber Monday campaign.

 Have you heard about dynamic email content?
 It’s kind of like magic.
 For almost all content blocks in your newsletter, you’re able to select which recipient group(s) will see the content.

-If you want to send personalized content and send different coupon codes to different recipient groups, you can!
+If you want to use email personalization and send different coupon codes to different recipient groups on your email list, you can!
 For example, you could have a different code for customers that have never made a purchase at your shop.

 In MailerLite, you would: